anakic/querystorm-docs/docs/Automation/Automation_with_dotnet.md

 ## Components

 A component class contains logic that controls a section of the workbook.
-You can have any number of components in a workbook, each controlling it's own (arbitrarily defined) part of the workbook.
+You can have any number of components in a workbook, each controlling its own (arbitrarily defined) part of the workbook.

 Components have the following characteristics: